Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 ID, Name and Update Sources to download the full package are stored.
 Rest is stripped.

 We do custom binary serialization to store this info as efficiently as possible.
 Exact details to be determined once the code is written.
+It's generally expected for each entry to be in 150-300 byte range before compression.

 #### How do we use this Data?